 Lumbia Air Base.
 Located on the southern island of Mindanao, the air base is connected to a civilian airport.
 Local media reports say construction of a new U.S. facility will begin soon.

-The U.S. will be setting up “permanent logistics facilities to support rotational deployments,” said one defense official familiar with the agreement.
-The Pentagon is likely to invest heavily on construction projects to enhance capacity at those five bases.
+The U.S. will be setting up "permanent logistics facilities to support rotational deployments," said one defense official familiar with the agreement.
+The Pentagon is likely to invest heavily on construction projects for those five bases to enhance their capacity at those five bases.